 At Eltham College we follow the AQA languages A level linear course.
-In the Lower Sixth, you will learn a range of topics about which you will already have considerable knowledge and opinions (family, digital world, youth culture) but also discover new topics about the German-speaking world, for instance traditions, art and the capital Berlin.
+In the Lower Sixth, students will learn a range of topics about which they will already have considerable knowledge and opinions (family, digital world, youth culture) but also discover new topics about the German-speaking world, for instance traditions, art and the capital Berlin.
 We will also watch and discuss a German film together: Good-bye Lenin! by Wolfgang Becker.
-You will discuss these subjects and write essays about them.
+Students will discuss these subjects and write essays about them.

 Trips, activities and clubs